Mikey Day: Disney

 Day and his writing partner Streeter Seidell have completed one project and have two projects in development for Disney.
 The first of these, Home Sweet Home Alone, the sixth film in the Home Alone franchise, was released on Disney+ on November 12, 2021.
 A live-action Inspector Gadget film is in pre-production.
 Walt Disney Pictures is also planning to produce a remake of SpaceCamp.

 Personal life

-Day dated Selma Blair, whom he met on the set of Kath and Kim, from 2008 to 2010.
+Day dated Selma Blair, whom he met on the set of Kath & Kim, from 2008 to 2010.

-Day is in a relationship with actress Paula Christensen.
+Day married his long-term partner, actress Paula Christensen, in 2024.
 Their son was born in August 2012.